jsightapi/jsight-api-core/README.md

 make oas_test
 ```

-If testing tool finds any errors in OpenAPI tests, it will create two temporal files
+If the testing tool finds any errors in OpenAPI tests, it will create two temporal files
 (`.ACTUAL.json` and `.EXPECTED.json`) right at the folder, where the test was failed.
 Compare these
 two files with any diff tool to find the error.